Musgrove History, Family Crest & Coats of Arms

 Some of the Musgrove family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Musgrove Settlers in the United States in the 17th Century
+Musgrove Settlers in United States in the 17th Century

-Musgrove Settlers in the United States in the 18th Century
+Musgrove Settlers in United States in the 18th Century

-Musgrove Settlers in the United States in the 19th Century
+Musgrove Settlers in United States in the 19th Century